Did you know?

 What will it cost

 Cost: R80 per person, children under 6 free, pensioners R70.
-A family ticket of R160 is valid for 2 adults and 3 children under the age of 16.
+A family ticket of R160 is valid for two adults and three children under the age of 16.

 What to pack